 BAAAM is an Excel-based tool that you can use to manage your trait taxonomies.
 This documentation contains instructions for getting started with BAAAM.

 BAAAM can be a bit tricky to get set up and configured and some partners aren’t able to get it working on their systems.
 Please note that the BAAAM Tool is not supported by Adobe and is provided for convenience only.
-The Partner Exchange support team doesn’t have any access to the BAAAM internal code and can’t provide any troubleshooting suggestions beyond the ones included in the BAAAM troubleshooting documentation
+The Technology Partner Program support team doesn’t have any access to the BAAAM internal code and can’t provide any troubleshooting suggestions beyond the ones included in the BAAAM troubleshooting documentation

 The most common causes of errors in BAAAM are: